DIAGNijmegen/AbdomenMRUS-csPCa-CAD-nnUNet/README.md

 # Clinically Significant Prostate Cancer Detection in bpMRI using models trained with Report Guided Annotations

+### 📖 Citation
+If you use this algorithm in your work, please cite our work:

+J. S. Bosma, A. Saha, M. Hosseinzadeh, H. Huisman (2021), "_Report Guided Automatic Lesion Annotation for Deep Learning Prostate Cancer Detection in bpMRI_", to be submitted

 ## Summary
 This algorithm predicts a heatmap for the likelihood of clinically significant prostate cancer (csPCa) using biparametric MRI (bpMRI).
 The algorithm ensembles fifteen independent models that were trained jointly on manually and report-guided automatically annotated MRI examinations.